-Aggravated Assault Attorneys
+Aggravated Assault Lawyers in Pittsburgh

-Pennsylvania law defines assault as infliction of physical injury on someone else.
+Pennsylvania law defines assault as an infliction of physical injury on someone else.
 Assault can be either a misdemeanor or a felony depending on a number of conditions.

 The crime of aggravated assault — also referred to as felony assault — involves causing serious injury without regard for an individual’s life.
 Committing assault against certain public employees and officials also is considered aggravated assault in Pennsylvania.